merenlab/anvio.org/tutorials/pangenome-graphs/index.md

 * Calculate a {% include ARTIFACT name="pan-graph" text="anvi'o pangenome graph" %} based on these sequences using {% include PROGRAM name="anvi-pan-graph" %}

-* Step-by-step explanation of graph motives in the {% include ARTIFACT name="interactive" text="anvi'o interactive interface" %} using {% include PROGRAM name="anvi-display-pan-graph" %}
+* Step-by-step explanation of graph motifs in the {% include ARTIFACT name="interactive" text="anvi'o interactive interface" %} using {% include PROGRAM name="anvi-display-pan-graph" %}

 ## Prerequisites for the tutorial